workframers/clojure.nyc/resources/templates/md/pages/sponsorship.md

 - $2,500
 - $5,000

-All sponsors receive the all benefits, but our larger sponsors get more prominent placement and recognition.
+All sponsors receive the full set of benefits, but our larger sponsors get more prominent placement and recognition.

 ## FAQs